blicc-org/blicc/README.md

 ## What is Blicc?

 Blicc is a lightweight, user-friendly and secure data visualiation plattform.
-Make your data talk.

 ## Docs